• Skip to main content

 Small businesses boost economies.
 Many governments see the value in attracting entrepreneurs and startup founders for the energy and ideas they bring.
 The scope is endless; it could be opening a restaurant, an online business, or creating the next Facebook.

 All you need is an idea for a new company or business and some financial backing.
 What’s more, the immigration programs often offer more than just a residence permit.
-Government support and funding, access to incubators and investors, and help with markets are all available.
+Government support, funding, access to incubators and investors, and help with markets are available.

 These countries all have excellent startup immigration.